h1ros/h1ros.github.io/output/pages/about/index.md

 .. type: text
 -->

-Hi, this is h1ros (Hiro), which sounds like Hero [hɪɹoʊ], a data scientist and has a passion about data science, machine learning, deep learning, and computer science.
+Hi, this is h1ros (Hiro), which sounds like Hero [hɪɹoʊ], has a passion about data science, machine learning, deep learning, and computer science.

 ## Objectives